algorandfoundation/docs/docs/features/index.md

 [Debugging TEAL](./asc1/debugging.md) - Tools and methods for debugging TEAL code.

 # Searching the Blockchain (Indexer V2)

 [Overview](./indexer.md) - How to use Indexer v2 functionality to efficiently query data on the blockchain.

+# WalletConnect

+[WalletConnect](./walletconnect.md) is an open protocol to communicate securely between mobile wallets and decentralized applications.